CoderXam/PhysicsSimulator/README.md

 1. The executable will be created somewhere in the build directory.
 1. Not sure how to properly set up for debug and release modes yet.
 I think it builds in release by default.

-## License

-The source code is dual licensed under Public Domain and MIT -- choose whichever you prefer.

 ## Resources

 Some resources that helped me out for this project: